Help for Heroes supports report and apology for LGBT+ veterans

 “It’s only been in the last three years I’ve felt able to approach military charities for help.
 For 40 years I felt they wouldn’t want to help me if they found out I was discharged for being gay.
 I was worried I’d be ostracised all over again.”

-“Fighting With Pride has worked so hard to try to get reparation for people who have been discharged for being gay.
+As well as the support from Help for Heroes, Jean has also engaged with Salute Her UK and Fighting With Pride.
+“Fighting With Pride has worked so hard to get reparation for people who have been discharged for being gay.
 There are people who don’t have a pension and are living on the breadline.”

 “I joined up very young.
-I was still in my teens and I didn’t know my sexuality.
+I was still in my teens, I didn’t know my sexuality.
 I know others were the same.
 I discovered my sexuality as I was serving.
 And then I found out it was illegal to be gay.
 What was I supposed to do?
 Some people managed to serve, but under very stressful situations and left early.
 Others, like me, were found out and discharged.”

 Having been Jean’s main source of support over the years, Jo has recently started to receive counselling from our Hidden Wounds mental health service for the toll it’s taken on her.